TL;DR

 For a budget-conscious team seeking a long-term solution, Linear is the only viable option.
 Its free plan is highly generous, supporting up to 25 users with unlimited core features, making it an excellent starting point.
 As the team grows, the Standard plan offers unlimited users at a competitive price point, providing scalability without breaking the bank.
 Height's historical free plan was attractive, but its impending shutdown means any investment of time or effort into it would be wasted, making Linear a financially sound and sustainable choice.

-Migrating from Height to Linear is a necessary step for all Height users before September 24, 2025.
-The process typically involves exporting your data from Height, likely in CSV or JSON format.
-Once exported, you would then import this data into Linear.
-Linear supports CSV imports for issues, which is the most common method.
-You'll need to map your Height fields (e.g., task name, description, assignee, status) to Linear's issue fields.
-For more complex data or custom attributes, Linear's robust API can be utilized for a more tailored migration script.
-It's crucial to plan this process well in advance to ensure data integrity and minimize disruption.
+Migrating from Height to Linear was necessary for all Height users before Height's shutdown on September 24, 2025.
+The process involved exporting data from Height, typically in CSV or JSON format, then importing into Linear.
+Linear supports CSV imports for issues, which was the most common method.
+Users needed to map Height fields (e.g., task name, description, assignee, status) to Linear's issue fields.
+For more complex data or custom attributes, Linear's API could be used for a more tailored migration script.

-Migrating from Linear to Height is not a feasible or recommended path due to Height's impending shutdown on September 24, 2025.
-Any effort to transfer data to Height would result in a temporary solution at best, followed by another forced migration.
-If a user needs to move data out of Linear to another platform, Linear offers comprehensive export functionalities.
+Migrating from Linear to Height was never a feasible path due to Height's shutdown on September 24, 2025.
+For users needing to move data out of Linear to another platform, Linear offers comprehensive export functionalities.
 Workspace administrators can export all issues, projects, and related data as a CSV file from the 'Settings > Administration > Import/Export' section.
 This exported data can then be used to import into a different, actively maintained project management tool.

 Winner